slack-samples/deno-triage-bot/README.md

 # Triage Bot

-This automation features workflows where users can generate reports for support requests in Slack public channels.
+Triage Bot features workflows where users can generate reports for support requests in Slack public channels.
 In addition, users can configure channels to receive reports on a scheduled basis.
 A request is any message that begins with a :white_circle:, :large_blue_circle:, or :red_circle: emoji.
 A message with